The links below correspond to screens in the software.

 · The Multiple Family reduction in Pennsylvania.

-All you have to do is check the box to specify that a child is not of this relationship, and the software will do the rest.
+All you have to do is the in the group for "Other Children," and the software will do the rest.

 Fill in all of the other relevant entries on each line.
 As appropriate, click the help buttons next to each entry.

-Please note that the little button on this line (next to the overnights) is a helpful pop-up overnights calculator.
+Please note that the little blue button on this line with a little "bed" icon (next to the overnights) is a helpful pop-up overnights calculator.

 Alternatively, you can directly enter the percentage, and the software will calculate the number of overnights per year.